In C++ specific casts are more controlled ways to perform type conversions. These are static_cast

 is the most dangerous cast and is used to perform low-level conversions between pointer types or between pointers and integer data types.

-Unlike the other types of casts, it does not perform any type of safety check and simply “reinterprets” the bits of the object in the new type.
+Unlike the other types of casts, it does not perform any type of safety checks and simply “reinterprets” the bits of the object into the new type.

 Basically, reinterpret_cast